Itinerant Metal Dealer's Licence

 - metal articles that are old, broken, worn out or defaced; or

 - partly manufactured articles that are made wholly or partly from metal;

 - collects articles of either of these kinds by means of visits from place to place; and

 - disposes of such articles without causing them to be kept in a metal store or other premises (including disposing or giving custody of the articles to a person who keeps a metal store)

-You can access a copy of the council's standard conditions for licensed itinerant metal dealers which came into effect on 2 August 2016 from the related documents section on this page.
+You can access a copy of the council's standard conditions for licensed itinerant metal dealers which came into effect on 2 August 2016 from the downloads section on this page.

 By law the council has a period of 9 months in which to determine an application for an itinerant metal dealer's licence from the date on which a complete application is received.